Ippen Shōnin Eden

 The Ippen Shōnin Eden (一遍 上人 絵 伝) is a group of emakimono or emaki (painted narrative handscrolls) from the Kamakura period of Japanese history (1185–1333).
-A set of illuminated manuscripts, they describe the life of Ippen (1234–1289), a Buddhist monk who founded the Ji-shū (時宗) branch of Pure Land Buddhism.
+A set of illuminated manuscripts, the group describes the life of Ippen (1234–1289), a Buddhist monk who founded the Ji-shū (時宗) branch of Pure Land Buddhism.

 Amongst the various emakimono bearing this title, the original version from 1299, named Ippen Hijiri-e (一遍 聖 絵), is the best known and most famous.
 A second version, made in a more accessible style in the 14th century, and named Yugyō Shonin Engi-e (遊行上人縁起絵), also recounts the biography of the monk.
 As many copies of these two original emakimono were subsequently produced, the whole group is often referred to under the term Ippen Shōnin Eden.

 The Ippen Hijiri-e, the original version created by Shōkai (聖 戒) and painted by En'i, consists of twelve rolls of silk, a very expensive material, with alternating calligraphy texts and paintings.
 The pictorial style and the composition of the illustrations are unheard of in the art of emakimono, drawing inspiration both from Japanese yamato-e (the traditional style of the Imperial Court) and from the Chinese landscape in the wash technique of the Song dynasty and in line with the realistic tendencies in the Japanese art of the Kamakura period.

 The Yugyō Shonin Engi-e, completed between 1303 and 1307 under the leadership of Sōshun in ten rolls of paper, covers the biographies of Ippen and especially of his successor Taa.
 Less refined, it has a proselytising vocation and aims to establish Taa's legitimacy as co-founder of the school.
 This version, now destroyed, has reached us through its various copies.